Last Update: 5/15/23

 Under Florida law, there is a deadline to file your injury claim.
 When that deadline expires depends upon the facts of your case (this is called “when your cause of action accrues”).

-Factors here include the date of the accident, the kind of accident where you were hurt, and if a death was involved.
-As a general rule, there is a 4 year deadline to file accident injury claims.
+Factors here include the date of the accident, the kind of accident where you were hurt, and if death was involved.
+As a general rule, there is a 2-year deadline to file injury claims based on negligence.
 Wrongful death cases must be filed within 2 years.

 You (and/or your lawyer) will need to file your claim before this deadline passes or it will be lost (no matter how valid it is).
 Again, even though you or your lawyer file a claim right away, you still may not know the full extent of your damages because you haven’t fully recovered from your injuries.